Being A Person Who Gives Happiness To Friends And Family

 If your loved ones struggle to support you, you can seek support from a mental health professional.
 You may discover during therapy sessions that your mental health is the cause of your internal issues and that there are evidence-based ways to improve how you feel and act each day.

 Research has shown that practicing emotional vitality, characterized by hopefulness and enthusiasm about daily living, positively affects your physical and mental well-being.
 According to a 2020 study published in New Ideas In Psychology, vitality correlates with an enhanced physiological disposition and a healthy mental state of reduced anxiety and increased self-confidence.
 Changing your perspective on life to be more optimistic can improve your attitude, which may bring positivity and vitality to people with whom you interact.
+You may start paying attention to what gives you happiness, like the connection you feel when you started watching a new tv show with a friend.

 Neuroscience explains this effect, founded in mirror neurons – neurological pathways that fire when individuals observe behavior in a fellow human that mimics what was observed.
 Research has revealed that these neurons may be responsible for the effects of sadness or anger after seeing someone sad or angry.
 Concomitantly, witnessing joyous events or being around someone happy can lift your spirits and cause you to smile.

-How to bring happiness to others
+How to bring happiness to family and friends

 If you wish to make others around you happy, start by internalizing a state of calm, humor, and contentment.
-Act confidently around those you love and set healthy boundaries so you do not spend time with others when you’re not ready to.
+Act confidently around those you love and set healthy boundaries without drama so you do not spend time with others when you’re not ready to.
 Below are a few other options you can consider.

 Perform acts of kindness